19 Things to Know Before Moving to Orlando, FL

 What to do in Orlando?

-Orlando is known for Disney World and Universal Studios, which attract over 60 million visitors each year.
+Orlando is known for being home to Disney World and Universal Studios, which attract over 60 million visitors each year.
 You can also hit the golf courses, growing nightlife, and shopping scene.
-You may not be beachside in Orlando, but there are 100 lakes to enjoy, and you are less than an hour away from the Space Coast.
+You may not be beachside in Orlando, but you’ll be lakefront to more than 100 lakes, and you’re less than an hour away from the Space Coast.

 What county is Orlando in?